Superalgos/Superalgos/Bitcoin-Factory/README.md

 ### Should I leave this Test Client App Running?

 Yes, if you want to be receiving the crowd-sourced forecasts over time.
-Each new hour, you will get new forecast obtenined with the best crowd-sourced models available for each Asset / Timeframe.
+Each new hour, you will get new forecast obtained with the best crowd-sourced models available for each Asset / Timeframe.

 If you have this app running, you will be collecting all these forecasts and building over time historical dataset with the forecasts received.
 That could later be used for backtesting strategies which relies on these forecasts.